alpinesoftwareltd/db-delta/README.md

 The `ChangeSet` object is a `pydantic` data model that contains the database changes that you expect your function to produce.
 There are three types of changes that you can provide in a changeset.

-* `PutItem` - represents a new item created using `put_item`.
+* `PutItem` - represents a new item created using `dynamodb:PutItem`.
-* `UpdatedItem` - represents an update to an existing item using `update_item`.
+* `UpdatedItem` - represents an update to an existing item using `dynamodb:UpdateItem`.
-* `DeletedItem`- represents an item deleted using `delete_item`.
+* `DeletedItem`- represents an item deleted using `dynamodb:DeleteItem`.

-Changes are provided as an array of objects collectively referred to as a changeset.
+Expected updates are provided as an array of objects collectively referred to as a changeset.
 Each update type has its own format, and the structure of each is documented below.

 <details>
 <summary>